menefotto/bperm/README.md

-Better permission of bpermission is a rewrite of project permission2, found at https://github.com/xyproto/permissions2 , I wasn't personally satisfied with the implementation.
+Better permission or bperm is a rewrite of project permission2, found at https://github.com/xyproto/permissions2 , I wasn't personally satisfied with the implementation.
 So I decided to fork it and rewrite it, I needed it to work with any database, the current original project uses a different project for different